Next Stop Scotland for G Train – Graham McCormack Confirms Ring Return - Irish Boxing

 The Limerick fighter looked primed for a domestic run at light-middleweight before covid hit.
 He was linked to the likes of Eddie Treacy, Dominic Donegan and Owen Duffy.
 Rumour now has a move to middleweight on the cards with talk of a possible title fight with Craig McCarthy, who ended his own ring sabatical on a Kynoch show earlier this week, doing the rounds.

-Speaking on socail media McCromack said: “In four weeks im back after a sh!t year full of cancellations and let downs.
+Speaking on social media McCormack said: “In four weeks I’m back after a sh!t year full of cancellations and let downs.
 Finally i get the chance to fight again.”

 Also appearing on the card is Clondalkin super middleweight John Carpenter.
 The Pete Taylor trained fighter made a relatively out-of-the-blue debut back in June, defeating the tough Ryan Hibbert via the scorecards on a FightZone-broadcast card in Sheffield.